Learn how to draw a great looking Bugs Bunny with easy, step-by-step drawing instructions, and video tutorial.

 Nearly a century after his creation, Bugs Bunny is still on the big screen.
-Space Jam 2, the "long-awaited sequel" to the 1996 augmented reality film that paired Bugs Bunny with basketball star Michael Jordan, is set for release in 2021.
+Space Jam 2, the "long-awaited sequel" to the 1996 augmented reality film that paired Bugs Bunny with basketball star Michael Jordan, was released in 2021.
 This time, Bugs and the rest of the crew will appear alongside LeBron James.

 Click HERE to save the tutorial to Pinterest!

 Bugs Bunny Drawing Tutorial - Easy & Fun Printable Pages

 Join now and get immediate access to thousands of printable drawing instruction and practice pages!

 Still seeing ads or not being able to download the PDF?

 First, check that you're logged in.
 You can log in on the member login page.

 If you're still not able to download the PDF, the likely solution is to reload the page.

 You can do this by clicking the browser reload button.